TREASURIES-U.S. yields inch down but interest rate fears linger

 By Davide Barbuscia

-NEW YORK, Feb 27 (Reuters) - U.S. Treasury yields declined on Monday as some investors saw recent weakness in U.S. government bonds, caused by fears of higher interest rates, as a buying opportunity.
+NEW YORK, Feb 27 (Reuters) - U.S. Treasury yields declined on Monday as some investors saw recent weakness in U.S. government bonds as a buying opportunity, but fears of higher interest rates continued to be a top concern.

 "Immediately before the release, we saw yields drop and since the data the price action has extended in steepening fashion," said Benjamin Jeffery, a strategist on the U.S. Rates Strategy Team at BMO Capital Markets.